technowledgy/vue-postgrest/docs/api/index.md

 - **Details:**

   The URI used as the base for all requests to the API by the mixin, global and local components, as well as the global vue-postgrest instance.
-This should be the URI to your postgREST installation.
+This should be the URI to your PostgREST installation.

   ::: tip
   You can override the base URI locally by setting the [component prop](./#component-props) or [mixin option](./#apiroot-2).